 - Good Standing assigned to a student whose cumulative institutional GPA is 2.0 or above, and whose semester institutional GPA for any semester/term is 2.0 or above. - Academic Probation assigned to a student whose semester institutional undergraduate GPA in a semester/term is below 2.0.
 This status will also be assigned to a student already on academic probation in a semester/term who earns a 2.0 undergraduate GPA or above in a subsequent term, but whose cumulative institutional GPA is still below 2.0.
-This status will also be assigned to a student who is admitted on probationary status from other institutions, or who is admitted to the University with a transfer GPA less than 2.0. - Academic Suspension, One Semester assigned to a student on academic probation in a semester/term and whose GPA in the subsequent semester/term is below 2.0.
-Students wishing to return to the University after serving a one-semester suspension must apply for readmission to the Admissions Committee (see below).
-Suspensions may be waived on appeal by application to and approval of the Admissions Committee.
-Students readmitted after serving a suspension, or on successful appeal of the suspension, are readmitted on academic probation status. - Academic Suspension, One Year assigned to a student on academic suspension, one semester, and whose semester GPA in the returning semester/term is below 2.0.
-Students wishing to return to the University after serving a one-year suspension must apply for readmission to the Admissions Committee.
-Suspensions may be waived on appeal by application to and approval of the Admissions Committee.
-Students readmitted after serving a suspension, or on successful appeal of the suspension, are readmitted on academic probation status.
+This status will also be assigned to a student who is admitted on probationary status from other institutions, or who is admitted to the University with a transfer GPA less than 2.0. - Academic Suspension, One Semester assigned to a student already on academic probation in a semester/term and whose undergraduate GPA in the subsequent semester/term is below 2.0.
+Students seeking reinstatement to the University after serving a one-semester suspension must follow the procedure for reinstatement (see Reinstatement After Serving Suspension below).
+Students wishing to appeal the one-semester suspension must apply for appeal and receive approval of the Academic Suspension Appeal Committee (see Undergraduate Student Suspension Appeal below). - Academic Suspension, One Year assigned to a student who has served an academic suspension, of one semester, and whose undergraduate GPA in the returning semester/term is below 2.0.
+Student seeking reinstatement to the University after serving a one-year suspension must follow the procedure for reinstatement (see Reinstatement After Serving Suspension below).
+Students wishing to appeal the one-year suspension must apply for appeal and receive approval of the Academic Suspension Appeal Committee (see Undergraduate Student Suspension Appeal below).